Lidi Lisboa: 2020-present: A Fazenda 12, new projects and Netflix

 On September 8, 2020, she was confirmed as one of the twenty participants of the twelfth season of the reality show A Fazenda da RecordTV, being the fifteenth eliminated from the competition in a field against Biel and Jojo Todynho with 16.51% of the votes to stay, placing 6th in the competition.
 Lidi stayed at the house for 100 days, leaving only in the last week of the program.

 With the participation in the reality, Lidi won many fans, leaving as one of the big names of the season.
 Soon, she was hired by the mynd8 company to manage the career.

 On May 5, 2021, Rede Record announced the name Lidi Lisboa to present the online contents of the reality show Power Couple Brasil.
 Interviews with the eliminated couples, among other content aimed at the digital environment.

 On September 1, 2021, Netflix announced A Sogra Que Te Pariu, a sitcom series scheduled to premiere in 2022, where Lidi will play Alice, one of the protagonists of the plot.

 Due to its good performance and public acceptance, on September 3, 2021, it was announced that Lidi Lisboa would also present the digital content of the reality show A Fazenda, along with Lucas Selfie, a former confinement colleague.
 She will interview participants who leave the competition each week.

 Personal life

 The actress, despite having been seen by the media over the years in the company of some actors, until then had not assumed any serious relationship, when in 2013 she reported that she was dating the actor from Rio Grande do Sul, Fábio Rhoden.
-From 2015 to 2020, the couple lived together in her apartment, in Recreio, a neighborhood in the West Zone of Rio de Janeiro.
+From 2015 to 2020, the couple lived together in her apartment in Recreio dos Bandeirantes, a neighborhood in the Southwest Zone of Rio de Janeiro.
 However, after her participation in A Fazenda 12, the couple broke up - currently, Lidi remains single.

+In November 2025, she changed her stage name to Liddi Rafaela due to the advice of a numerologist.
+In April 2026, she announced the return to the former stage name Lidi Lisboa because she was never being recognized as Liddi Rafaela.